 Gettysburg: The Tide Turns

 Speaking of Gettysburg, it’s impossible to list off the best American Civil War games without mentioning a game about Gettysburg at least once.
-Gettysburg marked the high-water mark of the Confederacy during the war, and The Tide Turns is a beautiful display of… well, how the tide turned.
+Gettysburg marked the high-water mark of the Confederacy during the war, and developer Shenandoah’s The Tide Turns is a beautiful display of… well, how the tide turned.
 The map is wonderful, drawing inspiration from old Engineer Corps maps, with unit markers distinctly popping out against the backdrop.

 Time and tide wait for no man: These are the best naval games